sarah-quinones/faer-rs/book/book.typ

 `faer`, on the other hand, first splits each scalar into its atomic units, then stores each unit matrix separately in a contiguous fashion.
-The library does not mandate the usage of one layout or the other, but heavily prefers to receive data in column-major layout (with notable exceptions).
+The library does not mandate the usage of one layout or the other, but heavily prefers to receive data in column-major layout, with the notable exception of matrix multiplication which we try to optimize for both column-major and row-major layouts.

 The way in which a scalar can be split is chosen by the scalar type itself.
 For example, a complex floating point type may choose to either be stored as one unit